lacework/terraform-provider-lacework/website/docs/r/alert_channel_webhook.html.markdown

 # lacework\_alert\_channel\_webhook

-Configure Lacework to forward alerts to a 3rd party Webhook.
+You can use this resource to create a custom webhook that receives Lacework alert notifications from a Lacework alert channel and forwards those alerts to a third-party application.

 -> **Note:**  If the third-party application receiving the HTTP POST request requires an API token, enter the API token as part of the URL eg. https://webhook.com?api-token=123